 Know Your Location

-If you call 911 from a cellular telephone, the dispatcher will know the name and telephone number of the caller, however our current technology will not tell us your location.
+If you call 911 from a cellular telephone, the dispatcher will still need the name and number of the caller, and current technology will not tell us your exact location.
 Therefore, it is important for you to know exactly where you are.
 It is best to give us a street address or an intersection.
 If you must give us directions to your location, please give detailed directions from the closest main road or highway.